-We regularly counsel domestic and foreign companies and individuals on virtually every kind of antitrust issue arising under state, federal, and international antitrust laws, as well as on other trade-related issues, such as unfair competition statutes and common law tortious interference claims.
-We also conduct internal antitrust investigations and provide antitrust compliance programs and antitrust audits for many of our clients.
+We counsel domestic and foreign companies and individuals on virtually every kind of antitrust issue arising under state, federal and international antitrust laws, unfair competition statutes and common law tortious interference claims.

 - Precision Associates et al. v.
 Panalpina World Transport et al., United States District Court, Eastern District of New York, Case No. 08-cv-00042, 2010.
 Representing defendants MOL Logistics (Japan) and MOL Logistics (USA) in this purported class action.
 Plaintiffs alleged that our clients were part of alleged Japan-based and worldwide conspiracies to fix the price of freight forwarding services to, from, or into the U.S.

 - State of Arizona v.
 Gannett Co., Inc., et al., United States District Court, Arizona, 2009.
 Represented Gannett in a suit brought by the state of Arizona seeking a temporary restraining order, preliminary injunction and a permanent injunction against the company’s closure of the Tucson Citizen newspaper.
 The state alleged that the closure would violate Section 1 of the Sherman Act and Arizona’s antitrust statute.
 The court denied the motion for a temporary restraining order and a preliminary injunction and the state dismissed its action.